zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 }
 ```

-For this method the latency from using our load balancer which proxies the request adds ~100-200ms RTT to the total
-latency.
-This sample is using a direct connection to a QuickNode endpoint
+This sample is using a direct connection to a QuickNode endpoint, each subsequent request is faster due to caching,
+so the first request is the most representative of the true latency.
 ```text
 time taken:  396
 time taken:  112